-This is often introduced in Nursery and explored further within the first few weeks of Reception.
+Phase 1 is often introduced in Nursery and explored further within the first few weeks of Reception.
 At this stage, the focus is on the development of speaking and listening skills prior to introducing written letters.
-The activities are divided into seven groups:
+Although we will not explicitly teach this phase at St James, we continuously provide opportunities for the children to further develop their skills in order for them to successfully begin to access the Little Wandle Letters and Sounds programme.
+The Phase 1 activities are divided into seven groups:

 - Environmental sounds.